 gcloud init again, and you should see something like the following:

-Now you can use ssh tools provided by Google Cloud SDK to connect to your instance with the following command:
+Now you can use ssh tools provided by Google Cloud SDK to connect to your instance (running in the cloud) with the following command:

 gcloud compute ssh ecbm4040@your_instance_name